 How Do I Apply to an Art Programme at a University or College?

-You’ll have to look at universities or colleges online and download the necessary application forms or requirements to apply.
+You’ll have to look at universities or colleges online and download the necessary application forms and establish all the requirements to meet before you apply.
 Alternatively, you can go to the college or the faculty of arts at the university itself and collect the forms in person.

 You’ll have to build a professional portfolio of your art work so that you can be assessed on your skill and ability, creative process, and will often have to include a motivational essay as well.

 What can you do to make sure you’re well prepared?
 When looking into which art courses you’d like to take at university or college of art, consider all your options.
 Consider various factors when making your decision.
 Some of those factors are: